SwiftGuides/Add-Seperator-after-typing-every-2-character-automatically/README.md

 * Add delgate method UITextFieldDelegate in your class
 * Connect Textfield to Delegate .
 * Then use Below Code to acheive format like this .
-(12/12/2000) (Date of Bith Format)
+(12/12/2000) (Date of Birth Format)

 ```swift